supertwist/fundamentals/GAI4creatives.md

 Idea: each class has a primary question, and students respond to that question through a final project.
 Final project culminates in 2 outputs:
 - a public exhibition
-- each students project code and output examples are archived in a public GitHub repo
+- each student's project code and output examples are archived in a public GitHub repo

 ### 1 - Under the Hood Lectures:
 from mathematicians/cs that walks through